Circular Textile Innovation Accelerator

 Race Against Waste

-Race Against Waste aims to inspire everyone to participate in the transition to a circular economy in textiles, e-waste and energy.
+Race Against Waste RAW) aims to inspire everyone to participate in the transition to a circular economy in textiles, e-waste and energy.
 The platform is active in the Netherlands, Germany and France and focuses on three pillars: education, inspiration and activation.
-Its projects entail straightforward sustainable solutions implemented with schools, residents, partners, municipalities and other relevant stakeholders .
+Its projects entail straightforward sustainable solutions implemented with schools, residents, partners, municipalities and other relevant stakeholders.

 Opportunity Area 04